microsoft/MK.IO/README.md

 - create/update a transform
 - submit an encoding job
 - create/update a transform for thumbnail
-- submit a job for thumbnail
+- submit a job for thumbnail generation
 - create a download locator for the thumbnail and list the Url
 - create a streaming locator for the encoded asset
 - create and start a streaming endpoint if there is none